GaLaXy102/docker_cp/README.md

-# docker-cp
+# docker_cp

-Docker-cp is a tool to use Docker volumes with cp.
+docker_cp is a tool to use Docker volumes with cp.
 Just use it like cp.

 To access Docker volumes, just prefix a path with `docker:<volume_name>`.